-Infused water isn’t just delicious, it’s one of the easiest ways to get more nutrients without even really trying.
-Seriously, all you have to do is dump fruit in a pitcher and add water!
+Infused water isn’t just delicious, but it’s also one of the easiest ways to get more nutrients without even really trying.
+Seriously, all you have to do is dump fruit into a pitcher and add water!
 We all know we should drink more H2O, and infusing is a perfect way to do so.

-The new book Water Infusions by Mariza Snyder and Lauren Clum breaks down the benefits of infused water and gives handy tips for keeping up the habit (did you know you can save yourself 200 calories a day by drinking a glass of water before you reach for a snack?).
-Best of all, it includes 75 delicious recipes for unique flavor combinations, and gives a thorough listing of the health- and beauty-boosting properties of commonly used ingredients like lemon, berries and ginger.
-It’s an encyclopedia (a fun-to-read one, of course) of infused water!
+The new book Water Infusions by Mariza Snyder and Lauren Clum breaks down the benefits of infused water and gives handy tips for keeping up the habit (did you know you can save yourself 200 calories a day by drinking a glass of water before reaching for a snack?).
+Best of all, it includes 75 delicious recipes for unique flavor combinations and gives a thorough listing of the health- and beauty-boosting properties of commonly used ingredients like lemon, berries, and ginger.
+It’s a fun-to-read encyclopedia of infused water!

-With fall upon us, our immune systems are working overtime, which can snowball into colds, flu, digestive bugs, respiratory ailments and a general “blah” feeling.
-We’ve rounded up 6 great-tasting infused water ideas from Water Infusions that will help you get your body back on track, and have some other bonus benefits.
+With fall upon us, our immune systems are working overtime, which can snowball into colds, flu, digestive bugs, respiratory ailments, and a general “blah” feeling.
+We’ve rounded up 6 great-tasting ideas from Water Infusions that will help you get your body back on track and have some other bonus benefits.

 1. Pear + Raspberries + Rosemary

-People often drink rosemary tea to soothe indigestion, constipation, and bloating.
-Adding a few stalks of fresh rosemary to your water can give you some of the same digestive benefits and support immune function.
+People often drink rosemary tea to soothe the digestive tract [source].
+It has been known to help with indigestion, constipation, and bloating.
+Adding a few stalks of fresh rosemary to your water may give you some of the same digestive benefits and support immune function.

 2. Pomegranate seeds + Persimmon + Orange + Cinnamon Sticks + Allspice Berries

 For a warming spice, try adding cinnamon sticks to infused water.
-Cinnamon is a powerful antioxidant, and helps to stabilize blood sugar, and is an efficient metabolism booster.
+Cinnamon is a powerful antioxidant, helps to stabilize blood sugar, and is an efficient metabolism booster [source].
 Pomegranate seeds and orange add a dose of vitamin C and skin-loving antioxidants.

 3. Blueberries + Lemon + Cucumber

-Lemon water helps you flush out your system, making it a great way to start the day.
+Lemon water helps flush out your system, making it a great way to start the day.
 And cucumber-infused water provides valuable antioxidant and anti-inflammatory benefits.
-Along with blueberries, cucumbers are a delicious source of nutrients like vitamin.
+Along with blueberries, cucumbers are a delicious source of phytonutrients and vitamins [source].

 4. Orange + Vanilla Beans + Cinnamon Sticks